wp-plugins/ceceppa-multilingua/readme.txt

 - Show only posts of the current language
 - One-Click-Switching between the languages
 - One-Click-Switching between the translations
+- Category link translation
+- Add flags to menu
+- Plugin works also with custom post types :)

 = Widgets =